btemplep/authzee/docs/sdks.md

 ### AuditPage

 A page of Audit operation results.
-Conforms to the [Audit Operation Results](./specification.md#audit-operation-result), where some fields are updated depending on the identity and resource definitions.
+Conforms to the [Audit Operation Results](./specification.md#audit-operation-result), where some fields are updated depending on the identity and resource defs.
 It will also have a `next_ref` field for pagination.

 #### AuditPage Example